-A: The Practice Supervisor or Practice Assessor can assess the midpoint professional values.
-If the Practice Supervisor assesses the midpoint this will be reviewed by the Practice Assessor during the midpoint interview.
-The final assessment of the student's achievement of Professional Values on the placement is made by the Practice Assessor.
-They will also discuss and review with the student their reflection on meeting Professional Values.
+A: The Practice Supervisor or Practice Assessor can assess the student's demonstration of professional values at the mid-point of the placement.
+If the Practice Supervisor assesses at the mid-point this will be reviewed by the Practice Assessor during the mid-point interview.
+The final assessment of the student's achievement of professional values on the placement is made by the Practice Assessor.
+They will also discuss and review with the student their reflection on meeting professional values.
 Any concerns will be discussed with the Academic Assessor.